TrackerControl/platformcontrol-android-ios-analysis/README.md

 - `./data/android_files.txt` for Android
 - `./data/ios_files.txt` for iOS

+You need to create such files manually before use and also provide app files to analyse.

 The network traffic is monitored using `mitmproxy`, which must be installed on your system and on your phone (i.e. set-up proxy and install custom root certificates).
 On Android 7 or higher this needs root access.

 For our tests, we used version `6.0.2` of `mitmproxy`.
 Higher versions are not supported.
 However, we provide the script `helpers/har_dump_v7.py` that should have compatibility with the latest version of the tool.
 It has, however, not been rigorously tested.